Skip to main content

 • Meet regularly with Population Science and Executive Committee to discuss strategic plans, policy changes, resource allocation and unmet needs

-• Provide on-going input to research personnel how community members think and feel about health research
+• Provide on-going input to research personnel on how community members think and feel about health research

 • Facilitate communication and collaboration between community-based organization and UCSD Health Science in general and CTRI programs